 The game’s selling point was primarily the use of ‘ray-traced’ graphics, which gave the game a really cutting-edge look and feel.
 The techno soundtrack certainly complemented the visuals and gave the same kind of vibes that Wipeout for the PS1 would later deliver.

-Stardust was already a great game when released the previous year, but Super Stardust is allowed to stretch its legs a little bit more, utilising the additional power of the Amiga 1200.
+Stardust was already a great game when released the previous year, but Super Stardust is allowed to stretch its legs a little bit more, utilising the Amiga 1200’s additional power.

 A game that still stands up today.